 Tom Hanks is one of the world’s most reliable and bankable stars.
-Does that mean he’s predictable?
+Does this mean he’s predictable?
 Absolutely not.
+Read on for some surprising facts about this one-man institution who’s made a name for himself over the decades for his skills on the silver screen.

-Finch was a new kind of movie for Tom Hanks
+Finch (2021) was a new kind of film for Tom Hanks

-Hanks has made many types of films.
-But sci-fi seems to elude him!
-Finch was unusual, in that it was the first such production where he’s front and center.
-Playing apocalypse survivor Finch Weinberg, he must navigate the scorched earth with just a dog and a robot for company.
+Tom Hanks has starred in a variety of genres, but sci-fi appears to have eluded him!
+Finch (2021) was unusual in that it was the first such production where he’s front and center.
+Playing apocalypse survivor Finch Weinberg, the character must navigate the scorched earth with just a dog and a robot for company.

-There was 2012’s Cloud Atlas, of course.
-However, this had Hanks as part of an ensemble cast, alongside Halle Berry, Jim Broadbent, and Susan Sarandon playing multiple roles.
-Hanks also produced the sci-fi adventure City of Ember (2008) but stayed offscreen.
+There was 2012’s Cloud Atlas, of course, but Hanks was part of an ensemble cast, alongside Halle Berry, Jim Broadbent and Susan Sarandon playing multiple roles.
+Hanks also produced the sci-fi adventure, City of Ember (2008), but stayed off-screen.

-Apollo 13 (1995) sent Hanks and crew into space.
-This star has an enduring love affair with… well, stars!
-His ambitions to become an astronaut were realized, onscreen at least.
+Apollo 13 (1995) sent Tom Hanks and a number of actors into space.
+This star has an enduring love affair with… Well, stars!
+His ambitions to become an astronaut were realized, on-screen at least.

-He wasn’t the first choice for Forrest Gump
+Tom Hanks wasn’t the first choice to play Forrest Gump

 If things had worked out differently, Tom Hanks wouldn’t have been Forrest Gump.
-Truly a defining role, it bagged him an Oscar.
-It was awards fever for Hanks.
-Yet the first choice suffered from Saturday Night Fever.
+Truly a defining role, it bagged him the Academy Award of Best Actor.
+Interestingly, John Travolta was originally approached for the role.

-Save the date.
-April 1st is International Tom Hanks Day.
+Save the date: April 1 is International Tom Hanks Day.
 Yes, really.
-Forget about pranking and foolishness and use this time to think about the man who brought us classics like Saving Private Ryan and Catch Me If You Can!
+Forget about pranking and foolishness and use this time to think about the man who brought us such classics as Saving Private Ryan (1998) and Catch Me If You Can (2002)!

-Kevin Turk is one of the people responsible for this annual celebration.
+Kevin Turk is one of the individuals responsible for this annual celebration.
 Talking to Riot Fest, he described how it started as “one part coincidence and one part mass appeal.”
 In 2004, a group of students “stumbled across a Tom Hanks movie marathon on April Fool’s Day.”
-The idea of tributing Hanks stuck, and they began promoting it.
+The idea of honoring the actor stuck, and they began promoting it.

 What began as light relief is now a coordinated worldwide event, with proceeds going to Hanks’ favored charities.

-Mental Floss points out that he is Lincoln’s third cousin, four times removed.
-Honest Abe’s mother was one Nancy Hanks.
-Quoted by the Daily Mail, Tom Hanks said “the members of my branch of the family are either cousins or in-laws or poor relations.”
+Mental Floss points out that Hanks is Lincoln’s third cousin, four times removed.
+Lincoln’s mother was one Nancy Hanks.
+Quoted by the Daily Mail, the actor said, “The members of my branch of the family are either cousins or in-laws or poor relations.”

-He didn’t feel worthy of the great man when reportedly in the running for Lincoln, directed by his frequent collaborator Steven Spielberg in 2012.
+He didn’t feel worthy of the great man when reportedly in the running for Lincoln (2012), directed by his frequent collaborator, Steven Spielberg.
 Hanks passed, with Daniel Day-Lewis accepting the part and making it his own.

-A Beautiful Day In The Neighborhood (2019) took audiences behind the scenes of the iconic kids’ show, hosted by Mr. Rogers.
-Hanks played Rogers.
-And if you think that’s unusual casting, then think again.
-Because they’re related!
+A Beautiful Day In The Neighborhood (2019) took audiences behind-the-scenes of the iconic childrens’ show, hosted by Mister Rogers.
+In the film, Tom Hanks played Rogers.
+If you think that’s unusual casting, think again, because they’re actually related!

 Cast against type